Problem

 Trade-offs

-Strict Git workflows can occasionally slow down minor updates, such as fixing a critical typo or updating a service status notice.
-For high-velocity teams, we recommend designating “Documentation Owners” who have the authority to fast-track small changes while maintaining rigorous review standards for significant technical updates.
+Strict Git workflows can occasionally slow down minor updates, such as fixing a typo or updating a service status notice.
+For high-velocity teams, we recommend designating “Documentation Owners” who have authority to fast-track small changes while maintaining rigorous review standards for significant updates.